 Essentialism VS Minimalism

 The difference between the two is only investing in and hanging onto the things/people/tasks that are “essential” to each of our individual versions of “the good life” as opposed to trying to “make do” with as few things as possible.
 I also like to think of it as rejecting that BUY BUY BUY commercialism that has been violently injected into our culture.
 You’ll notice that I reuse a lot of fashion pieces on this blog.
-That is because I reject that having the latest style is essential to my happiness, but I am willing to buy and go out of my way to purchase and take care of the few pieces that I enjoy enough to use over and over again.
+That is because I reject the practice that having the latest style is essential to my happiness.
+However, I am willing to buy, spend more on, and take care of the few pieces that I enjoy enough to use over and over.
 I actually try and stay away from trends for the sake of trends.
 An essentialist may purchase several key pieces that make them happy, get used often, and they feel beautiful in.
-While a minimalist may try to get by on only having one item.
+While a minimalist may try to get by on only having one or very few items.
 It’s more about the amount of stuff.
-So why have a dining table if you live alone.
-Just have a desk you use to work at and eat it.
+So why have a dining table if you live alone?
+Just have a desk you use to work at and also eat on it.
 Have less is the goal of Minimalism.
 Only have the essentials to your version of living a good life, is Essentialism.